 4. Check out food stalls in Jwalapur and call it a night

 Haridwar isn't a nocturnal city and most establishments shut by 9pm.
 There's also no nightclubs, cafes of significance or much else do in the city.
 2 days are more than enough for ticking off the touristic highlights of Haridwar.
-Also, my biggest gripe with Haridwar is its stark absence of restaurants or cafes by the Ganga, unlike Rishikesh, which has some of the best cafes I've been to in all of India.
-Still, you can still get yourself a picnic by the ghaat or rely on the many hawkers for some chaat and tea at once.
+Also, my biggest gripe with Haridwar is its stark absence of restaurants or cafes by the Ganga, unlike the amazing cafes of Rishikesh, some of the best in India.
+Still, you can still get yourself a picnic by the ghaat or rely on the many hawkers for some chaat and chai at one.
 And if midnight munchies strike, head over to Arya Nagar in the Jwalapur area for late night food stalls serving up everything from pizzas to momos to pav bhaji at under Rs.100!

 For a more upscale experience, the Terrace Cafe in Ranipur Mod is a good option for a good rooftop ambience and continental food that compares to any standard cafe in a metro city.